 Why local SEO matters more for deck builders than almost any other marketing

 This guide covers the what and why.
-If you want to see the complete system we run for deck builders and other trades — map-pack dominance, city pages, reviews, and attribution — start here.
+If you want to see the complete system we run for deck builders and other trades, including map-pack dominance, city pages, reviews, and attribution, start here.

 See the full contractor SEO system